exasol/notebook-connector/doc/user_guide/user-guide.md

 The specific options for building an SLC are stored in the Secure Configuration Storage (SCS).
 Each SLC is identified by an arbitrary unique name used as index into the SCS for finding the related options.

-You can set the SLC options using the class method `ScriptLanguageContainer.create()`, with parameters
+You can set the SLC options using the class method `ScriptLanguagesContainer.create()`, with parameters
 * `secrets`: The SCS
 * `name`: The name of the SLC instance
   * will be converted to upper-case and must be unique